 The AUV used in the study was developed and deployed by the Woods Hole Oceanographic Institution in the United States.

-The SeaBED-class AUV ‘Jaguar’, developed and operated by the Woods Hole Oceanographic Institution, was equipped with a multibeam sonar that recorded the structure of the under-ice surface by sending out a swath of ‘pings’ and measuring the amount of time it took for the sound to bounce back.
+The vehicle was equipped with an upward-looking multibeam sonar that recorded the structure of the under-ice surface by sending out a swath of ‘pings’ and measuring the amount of time it took for the sound to bounce back.

-‘We operated at a depth of 20 to 30 metres beneath the ice and drove the AUV in a lawnmower pattern across a 400 by 400 metre grid, with overlapping swaths, to map the ice thickness beneath the ocean surface, at a resolution of better than 0.25 metres,’ Dr Williams says.
+“We operated at a depth of 20 to 30 metres beneath the ice and drove the AUV in a lawnmower pattern across a 400 by 400 metre grid, with overlapping swaths,” Dr Williams said.